 Choosing a gripper for your cobot can seem like a daunting task, especially with so many different types of grippers in robotics and so much overlapping terminology.

-However, for general purposes, grippers can be divided into 5 or 6 main types, with each type being distinguished by the methods used to power and/or control the gripper itself.
+However, for general purposes, grippers can be divided into 5 main types, with each type being distinguished by the methods used to power and/or control the gripper itself.

 Vacuum grippers use the difference between atmospheric pressure and a vacuum to lift, hold and move objects.
 Typically, the vacuum (or 'vacuum flow') is generated by a miniature electromechanical pump or a compressed air-driven pump.
 The vacuum flow must be uninterrupted to ensure that your cobot can safely hold on to the object it has picked up.

 Compressed air-type grippers produce between four and ten times more power than their electromechanical counterparts, which makes them a good fit for lifting heavy weights.
 However, electromechanical-driven vacuum grippers shine in applications requiring a high degree of mobility.

 You will find vacuum grippers being used to automate a wide range of tasks, but one of the most popular applications for this type of gripper is packaging and palletizing.

 For example, Norwegian meat producer Nortura deployed a UR10 cobot fitted with a vacuum gripper to optimize its palletizing operations.

 Using a UR10e fitted with a vacuum gripper for packing, DCL Logistics achieved a 500 percent efficiency increase, a 50 percent labor savings, three months ROI, and 100 percent order accuracy.

 Advantages of vacuum grippers include the ability to handle many different types of items (even when those items are imperfectly positioned) and a lower price compared to other types of grippers.
 Disadvantages include added electricity costs to power compressed air or vacuum pumps and sensitivity to dusty conditions.